-Current policy does not provide information on the Loan Repayment Program for Civil Legal Assistance Attorneys.
+Current policy does not provide information on Loan Repayment for Civil Legal Assistance Attorneys.

-Revised policy adds information regarding the Loan Repayment Program for Civil Legal Assistance Attorneys that was added to the Higher Education Act as a result of the HEOA.
+Revised policy adds information regarding Loan Repayment for Civil Legal Assistance Attorneys that was added as a result of the HEOA.

 Add a new Subsection 13.9.C, as follows: